How we evaluate cloud consulting partners

 Our approach

-The six dimensions we evaluate
+The five dimensions we assess

 What we look at:

-- • Relevant competency certifications
+- • Active competency and specialization badges

-- • Individual staff certifications
+- • Individual staff certifications (AWS SA Pro, Azure Expert, GCP Pro)

 2. Documented Outcomes